CoolManYesYes/Website/README.md

 # RAEYRADE IS

 - always up to date
-- adds more game support every week
+- always adding more game support every week
 - has a clean lib
 - has easy to use scripts